sakavijayarajusaieashwar-rgb/repo-2/Readme.md

-# Master Branch
+# Main Branch

-## What is the master branch?
+## What is the main branch?

-The `master` branch was the older default branch used in Git repositories.
+The `main` branch is the default primary branch used in modern Git and GitHub repositories.

-Older projects and tutorials may still use:
+It usually contains:

+* stable code
-* `master`
+* latest project version

-instead of:

-* `main`
+* production-ready changes

-Functionally both branches work the same way.

 ---